mongodb/docs/source/includes/fact-diagnostic-info.rst

 - :dbcommand:`update`

-These operations are also included in the logging of slow queries (see :setting:`~operationProfiling.slowOpThresholdMs` for more information about slow query logging).
+These operations are also included in the logging of slow queries.
+See :setting:`~operationProfiling.slowOpThresholdMs` for more information about slow query logging.